bigbridge-nl/product-import/README.md

     $config->existingImageStrategy = ImportConfig::EXISTING_IMAGE_STRATEGY_HTTP_CACHING;

+The HTTP caching strategy is very cautious, because you choose this strategy when you want an image to be reloaded when its contents changes.
-The caching strategy is very cautious.
-Every header that might signify that the cache to be stale is used.
+Every header that might signify that the cache is stale is used.

 ## Tier prices